cepthomas/Shellinator/README.md

 !!
 Note that all paths and macros that expand to paths must be wrapped in double quotes.

-The usual env vars like `%ProgramFiles%` are also supported.
+The builtin env vars like `%ProgramFiles%` are also supported.

 ## Submenus

-Not used currently in Shellinator but could be useful later.
+Not used currently in Shellinator but could be implemented later.

 Note!!
 Must use `MUIVerb`, not default value `@="text"`.
 A hard learn.